linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 [![Overview of disks and configuration profiles.](1740-disk-images1.png)](1740-disk-images1.png)

 The Linode Cloud Manager automatically creates a disk and configuration profile when you create a Linode, but you can manually create as many as you want, provided you have the storage space available.
-The space for disks is allocated from your Linode plan's storage.
-You can allocate all available storage to one disk, or you can create multiple disks, as shown in the examples above and below.
+The space for disks is allocated from your [Linode plan's](https://www.linode.com/pricing) storage size.
+You can allocate all available storage to one disk, or you can create multiple disks, as shown in the example above.

 ### Finding Your Way Around